FusionAuth/fusionauth-site/site/_posts/2021-02-16-orbitvu-fusionauth-story.md

 **Maciej:** Of course, the typical 360-degree presentation made with our solutions might be similar to this presentation of the [miter saw](https://orbitvu.co/share/uEnZJgngCNobquxATcbAyf/17144/orbittour/view).
 We have a number of products targeted to different industries and/or product sizes.
 For example, our [Alphashot Micro](https://orbitvu.com/product/alphashot-micro/) is made for photography of smaller objects, eg. jewelry or watches.
 For larger objects, such as human models, we have other solutions like our newest product [Fashion Studio](https://orbitvu.com/product/fashion-studio/), which is great for packshots and videos.

-> [Choosing FusionAuth] opened a whole bunch of new possibilities in terms of possible architectural solutions and technologies we were able to use.
+> [Choosing FusionAuth] opened a whole bunch of new possibilities in terms of architectural solutions and technologies we are able to use.

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?